 Accurately checking your brake pads usually involves removing the wheels of your car.
 Adequate provisions must be made prior to performing this change.
 Accurate instructions must be followed for your specific car and a workshop space is preferable together with the correct tools for the job.

 Should you choose to remove the wheels, suitable axle stands are a must to support the weight of the car, following the instructions of the manufacturer.
 Before you do any work on a car, after you have jacked it into the required position, use an axle stand to support its weight.
 Never work on a car supported by a jack alone.

 Many modern cars have brake pad sensors that helpfully inform you from the front seat that a certain level of wear has been reached by the pads.
 However, not all cars have this system and it is not 100% reliable even when it is present, still requiring you to take the wheels off for a full assessment.

 Auditory Confirmation Checks

 - High Pitched Screeching

 There’s a small metal shim, called an indicator, which gives you an audible signal that the time to replace your brake pads is drawing near.
 However if your car has experienced a period of no usage after being exposed to water, it is possible for a thin layer of rust to develop of the brake discs.
 As a result you may hear a screeching sound caused by the rust during the first few operations of the brakes until the rust wears off, meaning the sound will dissipate.

 2. Grinding or Growling

 Hearing an unpleasant metallic sound?
-This means you have worn down your pads completely, probably beyond the point of replacement.
+This means you have worn down your pads completely.
 This harsh noise is caused by severe friction between the metallic disc and callipers.
 This can score or scratch your discs, creating an uneven surface.
 If this happens, do not be surprised if your mechanic informs you that your discs need to be turned, to even out the surface or even replaced altogether.

 Tactile Confirmation Checks